“You can discover more about a person in an hour of play than in a year of conversation”

 Plato – 427–347 BC

-When looking for someone to work with children, I highly recommend finding someone with the credentials of a Registered Play Therapist or someone who’s under supervision for that credential.
+When looking for someone to work with children, I highly recommend finding someone with the credentials of a Registered Play Therapist.
 What exactly is that?
 The credentials of a Registered Play Therapist are conferred by the Association for Play Therapy (APT); a professional organization that helps advance play therapy by sponsoring credentialing, as well as promoting research and training.
 Play therapists can be licensed counselors, clinical social workers, psychologists and certified school counselors.
 For those who are unfamiliar with this credential, to become an RPT, one must have earned either a masters or doctoral degree in mental health and have the clocked hours of play therapy training and clinical experience under supervision.
-Recently, APT has also added a new credential SB-RPT (School Based) which recognizes our amazing guidance counselors and the work they do with children.
 For me, that clinical experience under supervision was what helped me develop into the play therapist I am today.